miBadger/Http/README.md

 ## Changelog
 ### 4.0.0
 - php requirement changed to 7.3.
-- version 3.0.x can be considered broken when using php < 7.3, and it is adviced to update immediately.
+- version 3.0.x can be considered broken when using php < 7.3, and it is advised to update immediately.

 ### 3.0.0
 - Adding utf-8 support